mlotti/Words/README.md

 # TO-DO:

 * Speed up
-* Further cleaning of text

 # Future exstensions

 * What is the most common word?
 * What is the amount of words?
 * What is the longest word?
+* What is the amount of rows?